GitHub4Eddy/tibber_monitor/README.md

 Next to the current prices the lowest, highest and average price for the next hours is calculated.
 Tax and extra cost (cable owner) are included in the hourly, daily, monthly, yearly and total cost.
 All values are displayed in the labels.
+The Energy Panel is updated with the hourly prices and energy consumption.

 Child devices are available for:
+Child devices are available for:
-- Hourly energy usage
+- Hourly Energy
-- Hourly energy cost
+- Hourly Cost
-- Todays energy usage (com.fibaro.energyMeter with automatic rateType=consumption for Fibaro Energy Panel)
+- Daily Energy
-- Todays energy cost (including extra cost)
+- Daily Cost (including extra cost)
-- Monthly energy usage
+- Monthly Energy
-- Monthly energy cost
+- Monthly Cost
-- Yearly energy usage
+- Yearly Energy
-- Yearly energy cost
+- Yearly Cost
-- Total energy usage
+- Total Energy (com.fibaro.energyMeter with automatic rateType=consumption for Fibaro Energy Panel)
-- Total energy cost
+- Total Cost
-- Actual price now
+- Current Price
-- Minimum price (of the next [forNextHour] hours)
+- Minimum Price (of the next [forNextHour] hours)
-- Maximum price (of the next [forNextHour] hours)
+- Maximum Price (of the next [forNextHour] hours)
-- Average price (calculated over the current prices and the next 10 prices)
+- Average Price (calculated over the current prices and the next 10 prices)
 - Percentage +0 hour (positive value means an increase of the price, negative value means a decrease of the price)
 - Percentage +1 hour
 - Percentage +2 hour